Skip to content

 What is the difference between a conveyancer and a lawyer?

 The term ‘conveyancer’ is an informal term in Queensland for a paralegal who performs conveyancing work.
 In Queensland, only registered law firms are able to charge for conveyancing services.
-Conveyancers work for a registered law firm and are experts in property ownership transfers, as they typically deal with conveyancing on a daily basis.
+Conveyancers work for a registered law firm and are professionals in property ownership transfers, as they typically deal with conveyancing on a daily basis.
 As conveyancers do not hold any legal qualifications, they are not authorised to provide clients with legal advice.

 Solicitors are legal officers, admitted to the Supreme Court, who also hold a current practising certificate issued by the Law Society.
-Solicitors may specialise in any number of legal areas.
+Solicitors may act in any number of legal areas.
 Solicitors are not typically involved in the conveyancing process beyond playing a supervisory role, though solicitors may become involved in more complicated conveyances and can provide legal advice at any stage of the conveyancing process where required.

 Can I do my own conveyancing?

 Conveyancing is complex, delicate and important.
 The time and cost-saving benefits advertised with DIY conveyancing kits are often misleading.
 Conveyancing in Queensland is regulated by a host of legislation and therefore gives rise to a number of legal intricacies.
-The expertise that conveyancers provide in buying or selling your property is likely to save you time in the short-term, and prevent you from incurring thousands of dollars in costs to fix mistakes that might be made by attempting the process yourself.
+The professionalism that conveyancers provide in buying or selling your property is likely to save you time in the short-term, and prevent you from incurring thousands of dollars in costs to fix mistakes that might be made by attempting the process yourself.

 What services can a conveyancing team provide?